Another little note stolen from Alex Dodd’s Instagram account.

 So much ground has been gained in the bloody struggle for racial and gender freedoms since their work first came to light – and their contribution has been vast.
 Acknowledged, yes.
 And vast.

-For me, one of the signal pleasures of this very concise and elegant exhibition was experiencing the curators’ – Khanya Mashabela and Owen Martin – use of the gender-inclusive pronoun ‘they/their’ in the wall text.
+For me, one of the single pleasures of this very concise and elegant exhibition was experiencing the curators’ – Khanya Mashabela and Owen Martin – use of the gender-inclusive pronoun ‘they/their’ in the wall text.

 This may seem obvious to many.
 But seeing it on the wall, I recognised a triumph.
 I may be hetero and I may be cis, but having been born (also in Durban) into a violently binary world, I experience the plurality of the pronoun as liberating and progressive.